-Benefit Period - The way that Original Medicare measures your hospital and skilled nursing facility (SNF) services.
-A benefit period begins the day you go into a hospital or a skilled nursing facility.
+Benefit Period - The way that Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
+A benefit period begins the day you go into a hospital or skilled nursing facility.
 The benefit period ends when you have not received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
-If you go into hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
+If you go into a hospital or skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.